 After executing the commands, simply reboot your system and check if the problem persists or not.

 To reboot your system type the command given below in any of the OS.

 2. Uninstalled Any Cache Plugin from WordPress

 How can I Access Admin Panel During this Issue?

 If somehow your admin panel is also causing the same issue, then you need to remove the plugins manually from the file manager or from SSH.
 If you have any file manager (such as cPanel, VestaCP, ServerPilot) on your server, you can use it to remove the plugin, and if you don’t have any file manager installed, then you need to again login into your SSH and delete the plugin.

 The plugin is usually located at “public_html > wp-content > plugins” directory.
 To delete the plugin use the command “rm -rf plugin-folder-name” (this will work in both Debian and RedHat systems).

 If it solves your issue, then you need to check or ask in the forum of the respected plugin for the solution, or you can try any other plugin for the cache.

-If this still not solves your issue, then enable your cache plugin again and move to the next method.
+If this still does not solve your issue, then enable your cache plugin again and move to the next method.